 - LinkedIn — artist and illustrator groups

-- Facebook — artist/ illustrator groups
+- Facebook — artist and illustrator groups

 - Goodreads groups

-The outsourcing sites mentioned above are great for multiple reasons.
-First, most provide you with reviews from the artist’s previous clients.
-Some even include information about previous completion rates (something I really pay attention to).
+These outsourcing sites provide you with reviews from the artist’s previous clients and may even include information about previous completion rates.
+Most importantly, these sites are cost-effective.

-In order to get an idea of how much you should be offering, browse some of the platform’s current projects.
+To get an idea of how much you should be offering, browse some of the platform’s current projects.
 Know that your bid sets a baseline only, as each illustrator will bid individually on your project if he or she is interested in working with you.

-- Look at their profile and read through previous reviews
+- Look at their profile and read through previous reviews.

-- View their portfolio to get a feel for their style
+- View their portfolio to get a feel for their style.

 The cost of your illustrator depends on multiple things: